11 Ways to Fix Debit or Credit Card Declined Issues

 This usually happens to people who are careless with details such as their debit card PIN.
 The essence of a PIN for your debit card is to ensure that only you can access the funds in your account using your debit card.

 The same way ATM will respond and treat a scammer or someone who wants to make transactions with your card without your authorization is the way it will treat you, the real card owner if you wrongly enter your PIN repeatedly.

 Multiple incorrect PIN entries send fraud alerts to the card issuer which makes them decline a transaction and also block the card.

 Card issuers, whenever they suspect that a card is stolen or been used with the authorization of the owner, not only decline processing transactions, they also blog such debit cards.

 How to prevent card decline as a result of incorrect PIN:

 The sure way to avoid your debit card been declined and possibly blocked during a transaction is to memorize the PIN of your card.
 If you have multiple cards and cannot write the separate PINs in a secure place that online you can access, it is advised that you use a uniform or single PIN for all your debit and credit cards.

-If you must write the PIN of your card, let it be in a secure place where you alone can access.
-Been careless with card detail have caused a lot of people serious loses.
+If you must write the PIN of your card, let it be in a secure place where you alone can access it.
+Been careless with card detail has caused a lot of people serious losses.

 Bad people can take advantage of your carelessness to empty your bank account.